kamicane/prime/doc/prime.md

 ### parameters

 1. num - (*number*) The number of times the function should be executed.
 2. fn - (*function*) The function that should be executed on each iteration of the loop.
 This function is passed the current iteration's index.
-3. bind - (*object*, optional) The object to use as 'this' in the function.
+3. context - (*object*, optional) The object to use as 'this' in the function.

 ### sample